ivanmari/timercpp/README.md

 Thread based timer

 This fork uses a single thread per timer.
 The timer mode can be PERIODIC or ONESHOT.
-This is a parameter passed to the constructor If the timer goes out of scope, it will stop and join the implementation thread.
+This is a parameter passed to the constructor.

+If the timer goes out of scope, it will stop and join the implementation thread.

 ```c++